shivannis/xandr-docs-public/xandr-docs/monetize/completed-creative-audits-report.md

 1. Select **Reporting** from the appropriate top menu (depending on how your account has been configured).

-   a.
-Or, from the Publishers top menu, click on **Prebid Server Premium \>  Analytics \>  Prebid Server Analytics**
+     1. Or, from the Publishers top menu, click on **Prebid Server Premium \>  Analytics \>  Prebid Server Analytics**.
-2. Select the relevant report from the list.
+1. Select the relevant report from the list.
 The **Report** screen shows the available filters, dimensions, and delivery options for the report.
 The selections you make here will determine what report data is delivered to you, and how.

     > [!IMPORTANT]
     > For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).

-3. Select the relevant filters to limit the data displayed to just the information you want.
+1. Select the relevant filters to limit the data displayed to just the information you want.
 For example, rather than running a report that shows impressions for all inventory sources, you may want to list results for just a select few.
 When you select a filter (by clicking **Edit**), a selection panel appears.
 Select items in the **Available** list (left), then click **Add** to include them in the **Chosen** list (right).
-4. Group by Dimension.
+1. Group by Dimension.
 Grouping allows you to display rows of data in the order you prefer.

    > [!WARNING]
    >
    > The more dimensions you group by, the larger the data set that is returned.
 Larger data sets can take substantially longer to process.
-Be sure to group using only the
-   > dimensions you need.
+Be sure to group using only the dimensions you need.

-5. Choose a delivery option.
+1. Choose a delivery option.
 Once you've selected your filters andgrouped by your chosen dimensions, you need to choose a delivery method.
 Available delivery methods include:
     - **Run now, show results in screen**: For smaller amounts of data, you may want to view the report as soon as possible in your browser.
 You can download the report in XLSX, CSV, Excel/TSV and JSON format.
 However, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
     - **Run in background, notify me when results are ready to view**: A popup notification will let you know when the report is ready to view or download.